-The Home Screenings 2019 programme is now available (see right).
+Further details about each film and how to book a place will appear in the Events Calendar each month.
 Venues (private homes in Waltham Forest) are arranged nearer the time.
-Further details about each film will appear in the Events calendar month by month.
 Please note that home screenings are for Waltham Forest U3A members only.

-Venues vary, so contact Steve to discover who is hosting a particular film.
-IMPORTANT Please let him know in advance (by phone, text or email) if you would like to come to a home screening - don't just turn up.
+Venues do vary, so contact Steve to discover who is hosting a particular film.
+IMPORTANT Please let him know in advance (by phone, text or email and only on or after the date stipulated) if you would like to come to a home screening.
+Don't just turn up.
 This helps the host and there have been times when we've had to turn people away because we're oversubscribed.
 For this reason it is also really helpful if you can let him know if you later can't come and your place can be offered to someone else.
 Although if you are a member and you fail to secure a place at a showing, it is usually possible to borrow the DVD afterwards, for personal use at home.
 Talk to Steve about this.

 We also aim to visit a cinema once a month Cinema Visits.
 We try to see films that will provoke thoughts and continue a discussion afterwards.
 Over the past year we have visited cinemas in Stratford, Greenwich, Hackney and the West End as well as the BFI.
 At the moment we pick the film first and the exact details of day and place have to be finalised at the last minute.
 This may change if members vote to do so.

 |Dates for your Diary|

 10am Wipers Times.
 In World War I Captain Fred Roberts edited an unofficial and satirical trench magazine, in an attempt to distract from the horrors of Ypres.
 There’s lots of gallows humour but a general resistance to The General Staff and the enemy.
 This is the story of the Wipers (as the average Tommy knew it) Times.